 Who was the first person to say “I’m going to Disney World” after winning the Super Bowl?

-Walt Disney World paid quarterback Phil Simms handsomely to state that he was going to Disney World after the 1987 Super Bowl.
+Walt Disney World paid quarterback Phil Simms handsomely to say he was going to Disney World after the 1987 Super Bowl.

 I’ve Been Waiting My Whole Life to Blog about Disney

 Several months ago, my husband was cleaning out our guest room to build me a home office.
-He found a folder with a thank you card that I made for my dad.
-The card gushed over him taking our family to Disney World when I was 8 years old.
+He found a folder with a thank-you card I made for my dad.
+The card gushed over him taking our family to Disney World when I was 8.
 I saved all the maps, key cards, and pictures.
 It was 15 pages long.

-As he continued cleaning, he found a fabric-bound book that I had typed out entitled “Disney World- Previewed & Reviewed”.
+As he continued cleaning, he found a fabric-bound book I typed out entitled “Disney World- Previewed & Reviewed.”
 It was a school project for a non-fiction book.
 After staring at my early family travel articles and reviews, it was then that I knew.
-I was basically born to write a family travel blog!
+I was born to write a family travel blog!

 Now that I have my next two trips planned, I’ve soothed the trip planning.
 My family can’t wait for me to tell them next, “we’re going to Disney!”
 The good news is that any trip to Disney will soothe my obsession- Hilton Head Island or Vero Beach Resort included.
-Planning a trip, or knowing that one is on the horizon can pacify it.
+Planning a trip or knowing one is on the horizon can alleviate it.

-I know this comes from a place of privilege, that we can afford Disney.
+I know this comes from a place of privilege that we can afford Disney.
 Prices recently have priced most families out.
-The Florida resident Annual Pass, the Pixie Pass, and staying at the Swan & Dolphin has helped us to keep costs down.
+The Florida resident Annual Pass, the Pixie Pass, and staying at the Swan & Dolphin has helped us keep costs down.